gcoop-libre/ansible-role-monit/README.md

 * `username`: Username that should be used for authentication.
 It can be used in the following protocols: `apache-status`, `http`, `mysql`, `smtp`, `smtps`, `ssh_command`.
 * `password`: Password that should be used for authentication.
 It can be used in the following protocols: `apache-status`, `http`, `mysql`, `radius`, `smtp`, `smtps`.
 * `uri`: URL address that should be used when testing the connection.
 It can be used in the following protocols: `apache-status`, `http`, `websocket`.
-* `get`: Use GET HTTP method when testing the connection.
+* `method_get`: Use GET HTTP method when testing the connection.
 It can be used in the following protocols: `http`.
-* `head`: Use HEAD HTTP method when testing the connection.
+* `method_head`: Use HEAD HTTP method when testing the connection.
 It can be used in the following protocols: `http`.
 * `response_code`: Expected response code for the connection.
 It can be used in the following protocols: `http`.
 * `checksum`: Compare the `md5` or `sha1` checksum of the returned documenta against  the `expected` value.
 It can be used in the following protocols: `http`.
 * `headers`: Dictionary containing the HTTP headers that should be used on the connection.
 It can be used in the following protocols: `http`.